chdonncha/harvard-library/README.md

 # HarvardLibrary
 A Project which can retrieve information from wiki.harvard.edu <br />
 and store it in a local database <br />
-and display it on a front-end <br />

 Book data can be pulled from Harvard and inserted into the local DB by using the custom command: <br />
 ``` php artisan library:pull ```